 Since we love any reason to celebrate anything, especially after so much hardship lately, why not do it in style then?

 I was looking for the quirkiest Halloween treats to make this autumn, and I found a few fabulous ones to put together and inspire everybody’s baking.
-I will make time and make a few, especially that some won’t even require baking, just time for preparing and assembling.
+I will make time and make a few, especially since some won’t even require baking, just time for preparing and assembling.

-Whether you host a Halloween party or go to one, these ideas will inspire you and pleasantly surprise either your guests or your hosts if you show up at their spider web covered door with a box of quirky and luscious homemade treats!
+Whether you host a Halloween party or go to one, these ideas will inspire you and pleasantly surprise either your guests or your hosts if you show up at their spider web-covered door with a box of quirky and luscious homemade treats!

 Have a spooky and delectable Halloween!